Thursday, May 10, 2018

 Pages: 288

-Source: I received an ARC & Finished Review Copy from the publisher in exchange for an honest review.
+Source: I received an ARC & Finished Review Copy from the publisher in exchange for a publicity/promotion post.

 Purchase Links: Amazon | B&N |